edemocracy/ekklesia-portal/README.rst

 Development Quick Start
 -----------------------

-Set up an environment to run an local instance of the application.
+This section describes briefly how to set up a development environment to run a local instance of the application.

 Setting up the environment for testing and running tests is described in the section `Testing <https://docs.ekklesiademocracy.org/en/latest/development/testing.html>`_